sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 *How smooth was this upgrade process for you?
 You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.29).*

+## 3.29 -> 3.30.1

+**⚠️ Prefer upgrading to the 3.30.1 release over 3.30.0 release, see the CHANGELOG for more info**

+No manual migration required.

+Please upgrade to the [`v3.30.1` tag of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/v3.26.0/docker-compose) by following the [standard upgrade procedure](#standard-upgrade-procedure).

 ## 3.28 -> 3.29

 This upgrade adds a new `worker` service that runs a number of background jobs that were previously run in the `frontend` service.
 See [notes on deploying workers](../workers.md#deploying-workers) for additional details.
 Good initial values for CPU and memory resources allocated to this new service should match the `frontend` service.